joinpursuit/AC_4_Web/bridge/lessons/04_loops.md

 ## Loop exercises

-* Create a variable `num` that holds a positive number.
-Write a loop that prints all the numbers, descending, between `num` and 1.
+1. Create a variable `num` that holds a positive number.
+Write a loop that prints all the numbers, *descending*, from `num` to 1.
-* Create a variable `num` that holds a positive number.
-Write a loop that sums up all the even numbers numbers between `1` and `num`
+2. Create a variable `num` that holds a positive number.
+Write a loop that sums up all the *even* numbers numbers between `1` and `num`.

 ## Leftover